Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

       * 0: Do NOT use temporary NetCDF trajectories
       * 1: Use temporary NetCDF trajectories

+`overwrite_data` (Default = 0)
+:   Defines whether the gmxMMPBSA data will be overwritten

+    * 0: don't
+    * 1: overwrite gxmMMPBSA data if exist

+    !!! tip Keep in mind
+        We recommend activating this option with each new release because there may be changes and/or corrections in the gmxMMPBSA data files.

 `PBRadii` (Default = 3)
 :   PBRadii to build amber topology files: